HenrikDueholm/LV32.2020..ProjectBuilder/README.md

 ## Test
 The source files contain a demonstration of the ProjectBuilder.

-Run "CLI Build from Project Path_Relative Example.bat" from the PPL folder.
+Run "CLI Build from Project Path_Executable Example.bat" from the PPL folder.

 This will execute the following call: